alphagov/forms/ADR/ADR038-add-psql-database-and-solid-queue-to-forms-runner.md

 Solid Queue, which is a queue backed by a SQL database, is the default for ActiveJob in Rails 8.
 This provides us a guarantee that jobs are only run once and will not be lost, as it works by locking a database row for reads while it is processing a job and only deleting the database row after the job has successfully completed.
 Solid Queue provides automatic retries for jobs, and it is possible to configure an out-of-the box administrative dashboard using the `mission_control-jobs` gem to view and manage jobs.

-We can use SolidQueue with a PostgresSQL database that we set up in AWS, which we already have running for other parts of the system.
+We can use SolidQueue with a PostgreSQL database that we set up in AWS, which we already have running for other parts of the system.

 The need for a SQL database isn't a blocker to using Solid Queue, as we need to add a database to store submission data to handle bounced email anyway, as outlined [below](#storing-submission-data-to-handle-bounced-emails).